jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

   | ReturnType<typeof barAction>;
 ```

-For the object containing the action creators for the asynchronous request it's a bit trickier, because the functions are nested inside the object.
+For the object containing the action creators of the asynchronous request it's a bit trickier, because the functions are nested inside the object.
 So with a little hand I created a helper type to get the return type of the functions nested inside the object:

 ```javascript
 type ReturnNestedType<T> = T[keyof T] extends (...args: any) => infer R